 No, the terms "biobased" and "biodegradable" mean something else.
 Biobased refers to the raw material from which a product is made, while biodegradable refers to the final phase of the product.
 Biobased means that the product is made from renewable, natural resources, such as corn or potatoes.
 Examples of this are plastic types based on sugars or sugar cane (such as PLA plastic).
 Biobased products are not always biodegradable.
 Source: Meldpunt Verpakkingen (Dutch)

 We have a series of 100% biobased sleeves in our assortment.
 These sleeves are made of renewable material PLA and they are printed with waterbased ink.

 PLA (Polylactic Acid) is a biobased thermoplastic and alifatic polyester, derived from renewable and organic sources such as corn starch and sugar cane.
 PLA is a good first step in replacing new plastic that is often used for, for example, disposable plastic dishes and garbage bags.
 PLA is very similar to ordinary plastic, but it is more sensitive to heat and light, which speeds up the composting process.

 This material is not made of fossil fuels, in contrast to traditional plastics.
 It is made from renewable sources such as sugar cane or corn, which is not at the expense of food.
-Because these sleeves are biodegradable, they can be composted after use according to the cradle to cradle principle.
-The consumer can simply throw the covers into the green waste bin.
-It is 100% industrially compostable in professional composting installations, however, in practice, these installations have a lead time of two weeks in the Netherlands.
+Although these sleeves are biodegradable, they cannot be composted industrially in professional composting installations, because in general, these installations have a lead time of two weeks in the Netherlands.
 PLA needs at least 12 weeks to be fully composted.
 Because the composition of PLA does not lend itself to the reuse of plastic, it is currently recommended that PLA be disposed of with the residual waste.